Cray-HPE/docs-csm/252-FIRMWARE-NCN.md

    7. Next.
 Go back to the "Firmware Image Location" and modify it to fetch the BMC ROM:
       ![img_4.png](img/fw-gb-2.png)
    8. Press Proceed to Flash; ensure the Update Type is set to BMC
-       > **`IMPORTANT`** Make sure to check off "Preserve all configuration" otherwise network connectvitity may be lost after reset.
+       > **`IMPORTANT`** Make sure to check off "Preserve all configuration" otherwise network connectivity may be lost after reset.

       ![img_5.png](img/fw-gb-1.png)